 The Restoring Education and Learning (REAL) Act, would restore Pell Grant eligibility for incarcerated individuals so they can receive post-secondary education in prison.
 The original cosponsors are Sens.
 Brian Schatz (D-HI), Mike Lee (R-UT), and Dick Durbin (D-IL).
 The Due Process Institute ENDORSES this bill.

 This bill would require people who form or already own small businesses and many nonprofits to submit extensive personal, financial, and business-related information to the government.
 H.R.
 2513 creates 5 new federal crimes, defined with vague terms and standards, for first-time offense paperwork violations.
 The new regime would result in high burdens for small businesses and charities, exposing individuals to potential privacy violations as well as incarceration.
 The original cosponsors are Reps.
 Carolyn Maloney (D-NY), Peter King (R-NY), and Tom Malinkowski (D-NJ).
-The Due Process Institute OPPOSES this bill.
+The Due Process Institute OPPOSES this bill and several related measures in both the House and the Senate.
 Please read our Hill Alert HERE.

-This bill would limit the IRS in its forfeiture power in cases where the only suspected crime is "structuring" rather than another crime for which structuring is used to conceal wrongdoing.
-The Due Process Institute ENDORSES this bill.
+This bill limited the IRS in its forfeiture power in cases where the only suspected crime is "structuring" rather than another crime for which structuring is used to conceal wrongdoing.
+The Due Process Institute ENDORSED this bill.

 Update: The RESPECT Act was incorporated into the Taxpayer First Act and signed into law on July 10, 2019.

 The House of Representatives passed the 2019 National Defense Authorization Act and included the E-mail Privacy Act.
 This is an important step towards updating our laws to reflect technological changes and respect the Fourth Amendment.
 The Due Process Institute ENDORSES this bill.
 Read the letter of support to the Senate Armed Services Committee that we signed here.